Skip to main content

 Advantage: Hers

-We give the safety ribbon to Hers because, again, its active hair loss ingredients are FDA-approved treatments.
+• Its active hair loss ingredients are FDA-approved.
 As such, they’ve each withstood a comprehensive drug development process that supplements aren’t subject to.
 The process involves four distinct stages, including safety testing and post-market safety monitoring, so users have fairly strong assurances they’re safe from severe systemic effects except in rare instances.

 Cost